This post may contain affiliate links. Please read our disclosure policy.

 • Cornmeal – Use a good-quality medium-grind cornmeal for that classic texture and flavor.
 Avoid super fine corn flour.

-• Sugar – I wanted a sweeter cornbread but you could cut the sugar in half if you want it less sweet (as written, it’s a very subtle sweetness)
+• Sugar – I wanted a sweet cornbread but you could cut the sugar in half if you want it less sweet (as written, it’s a very subtle sweetness)

 • Flax eggs – Our vegan binder!
-Super easy to make with ground flaxseed + water.
+Super easy to make with ground flax seeds + water.

 • Vegetable oil – Keeps the crumb tender and adds moisture.
 Melted vegan butter works too.